maxxiimo/the-front-end-manifesto/Foundation Styles.md

 ##### What's in Each Section

-I use the above "TOC" for most of my projects.
-What follows is a description of each section as they appear in [application.scss][]:
+I use the above structure for most of my projects.
+What follows is a snippet of each section as they appear in [application.scss][] followed by a description:

     /*
     * Important!
 Do *not* use Sprockets "require" syntax.